andrebask/thesis/06 - intro.md

 Many less-known JVM languages implement new research ideas, are suited only for a specific domain, or are just experimental.

 ### Scheme
-Scheme is a dialect of the computer programming language Lisp.
+*Scheme* is a dialect of the computer programming language Lisp.
 It follows a minimalist design philosophy that specifies a small standard core accompanied by powerful tools for meta-programming.

 Scheme was created during the 1970s at the MIT AI Lab by Guy L. Steele and Gerald Jay Sussman.
 It was the first dialect of Lisp to choose lexical scope and the first to require implementations to perform tail-call optimisation.
-It was also one of the first programming languages to support first-class continuations.
+It was also one of the first programming languages to support first-class continuations [@SchemeWiki2015].

 Scheme is a general-purpose computer programming language.
 It is a high-level language, supporting operations on structured data such as strings, lists, and vectors, as well as operations on more traditional data such as numbers and characters.
-Scheme is a fairly simple language to learn, since it is based on a handful of syntactic forms and semantic concepts and since the interactive nature of most implementations encourages experimentation.
+Scheme is a fairly simple language to learn, since it is based on a handful of syntactic forms and semantic concepts and since the interactive nature of most implementations encourages experimentation [@dybvig2009scheme].

-The storage required to hold the contents of an object is dynamically allocated as necessary and retained until no longer needed, then automatically deallocated, typically by a garbage collector that periodically recovers the storage used by inaccessible objects.
-Simple atomic values, such as small integers, characters, booleans, and the empty list, are typically represented as immediate values and thus incur no allocation or deallocation overhead.
+The storage required to hold the contents of an object is dynamically allocated as necessary and retained until no longer needed, then automatically deallocated, typically by a garbage collector.
+Simple atomic values, such as small integers, characters, booleans, and the empty list, are represented as primitive types and thus incur no allocation or deallocation overhead [@dybvig2009scheme].

-Scheme programs share a common printed representation with Scheme data structures.
-As a result, any Scheme program has a natural and obvious internal representation as a Scheme object.
+Scheme is *homoiconic*, i.e,  programs share a common representation with Scheme data structures.
+As a result, any Scheme program has an internal representation as a Scheme object.
 For example, variables and syntactic keywords correspond to symbols, while structured syntactic forms correspond to lists.
-This representation is the basis for the syntactic extension facilities provided by Scheme for the definition of new syntactic forms in terms of existing syntactic forms and procedures.
-It also facilitates the implementation of interpreters, compilers, and other program transformation tools for Scheme directly in Scheme, as well as program transformation tools for other languages in Scheme.
+This representation is the basis for the syntactic extension facilities provided by Scheme for the definition of new syntactic forms.
+It also facilitates the implementation of interpreters, compilers, and other program transformation tools [@dybvig2009scheme].

 In Scheme, a procedure definition may appear within another block or procedure, and the procedure may be invoked at any time thereafter, even if the enclosing block has completed its execution.
 To support lexical scoping, a procedure carries the lexical context (environment) along with its code.

+Furthermore
-Furthermore, Scheme procedures are not always named.
-Instead, procedures are first-class data objects like strings or numbers, and variables are bound to procedures in the same way they are bound to other objects.
+orover, Scheme provides anonymous procedures.
+Indeed procedures are first-class data objects like strings or numbers, and variables are bound to procedures in the same way they are bound to other objects.

 The Scheme language is standardized in the Revised\textsuperscript{n} Report on the Algorithmic Language Scheme (RnRS).